superguaricho/foxdot-mode/README.md

     p1 >> pluck([12], dur=0.25, echo=0.8)

-With the cursor over the line type Ctrl+c Ctrl+c.
+With the cursor over the line type C-c C-c.

-Do Ctrl+c Ctrl+u to stop the sounds.
+Do C-c C-u to stop the sounds.

 </ol>